hhas/SwiftAutomation/doc-source/2 understanding-apple-events.md

-## How SwiftAE works
+## How SwiftAutomation works

-SwiftAE is a high-level pure-Swift wrapper for macOS's lower-level Apple Event Manager APIs (`NSAppleEventDescriptor`).
+SwiftAutomation is a high-level pure-Swift wrapper for macOS's lower-level Apple Event Manager APIs (`NSAppleEventDescriptor`).

-The SwiftAE architecture consists of two parts:
+The SwiftAutomation architecture consists of two parts:

 * a collection of abstract classes and protocol extensions, providing an object-oriented API for building relational AEOM queries (object specifiers) and dispatching Apple events (commands)